edreisMD/plugnplai/README.md

 # 🎸 Plug and Plai

-Plug and PlAI is an open source library aiming to make it very easy to incorporate AI plugins to open source LLMs.
-It provides utility functions to load available plugins, get plugin manifests, and extract OpenAPI specifications.
+Plug and Plai is an open source library aiming to simplify the integration of AI plugins into open-source language models (LLMs).

+It provides functions to get a list of active plugins from plugnplai.com directory, as well as utility functions to load available plugins, get plugin manifests, and extract OpenAPI specifications.

 ## Installation